 An overview of the components of a balanced assessment system as applied to the Common Core State Standards.

-- CCSS ELA: Content Literacy in History/Social Studies K–5
+- CCSS English Language Arts (ELA): Content Literacy in History/Social Studies Kindergarten through Grade 5

 Provides elementary teachers with information, strategies, exemplars, and resources to strengthen students' informational in the context of social studies.

-- CCSS Content Literacy in History/Social Studies 6–12
+- CCSS Content Literacy in History/Social Studies Grades 6 through 12